JPReding/FantasyFootball/_posts/2019-08-24-draft is scheduled.md

 <img class="center" src="/assets/timefordraft.jpg" alt="Time for Draft">

-At least Jeremy has proven time and again that you can win by auto-drafting so if you have to miss out on the fun, you still have hope.
+At least Jeremy has proven time and again that you can win by auto-drafting 💥.
+Thus, if you have to miss out on the fun, you still have hope.

 <img class="center" src="/assets/tremendousdraft.jpg" alt="Tremendous">